pstroe/chartering-new-realms-2024/chapter5.md

 As we can see, a verse like "The Revelation of Jesus Christ, which God gave to him to make known to his servants, concerning what must shortly take place, and which he sent and revealed by his angel to his servant John," is labeled positive with a high confidencd score of 0.969.
 This classification likely stems from the model detecting positive or anticipatory language, such as "Jesus Christ," "revealed," and "what must shortly take place."
 These terms often convey hope or importance, which the sentiment model associates with positivity, even though the verse has deeper theological and prophetic significance.

 In contrast, a verse like "I, John, who am your brother, and who share with you in the suffering and kingship and endurance of Jesus, found myself on the island called Patmos, for the sake of the message of God and the testimony to Jesus." is labeled negative with high confidence score of 0.917.
 While the overall tone seems more positive, as it expresses a sense of solidarity, endurance, and purpose, the model may classify it as negative due to the context of suffering and intensity of language.
 The model may focus more on negative keywords than biblical context.
-Taking these sentences as examples shows that while the model works well enough, it should be fine-tuned to biblical texts to capture some keywords better in the spirutual context. was labeled negative with a high confidence score of 0.917.
-While the verse's overall tone reflects solidarity, endurance, and purpose, the model likely focused on terms like "suffering" and interpreted them as indicators of negativity.
-This suggests that the model may weigh certain keywords more heavily than the broader context, highlighting a need for fine-tuning to better understand spiritual and theological nuances.
+Taking these sentences as examples shows that while the model likely works well enough to gain a first impression of the sentiment, it should be fine-tuned to biblical texts to capture some keywords better in the spirutual context.

-In summary, this workflow systematically analyzed sentiment trends across books in four Bible translations.
-It provided insights into the overall tone of each book and version—whether predominantly positive or negative—while also measuring the intensity of sentiment through confidence scores.
-To address potential biases in majority voting, we calculated the ratio of positive to negative sentiments, offering a more detailed view of sentiment dynamics.

-This methodology establishes a robust framework for examining the emotional tones in biblical texts, contributing to a deeper understanding of theological and interpretative shifts across translations.
-The next section will explore these findings in greater detail.
+Because relying solely on the ratio of positive to negative verses does not account for potential misclassification—especially in books with only a few verses, where even small errors can heavily skew the results—we took an additional step to better understand the differences in sentiment between the four Bible versions.
+To address this, we incorporated Cohen’s $h$, which allowed us to quantify the magnitude of these differences in a more reliable and meaningful way.
+Unlike purely statistical tests, which determine if differences are unlikely due to chance, Cohen’s $h$ focuses on practical significance, helping us assess whether differences are substantial enough to matter.
+While this approach does not account for cases of misclassification directly, it helps us give a sense of the current differences and how meaningful they are.

+Cohen’s $h$ standardizes the difference between proportions on an arcsine scale, which reduces the impact of extreme values and ensures fair comparisons across datasets of varying sizes.
+The formula for Cohen’s $h$ is:

+$$
+h = 2 \cdot \left( \arcsin\left(\sqrt{p_1}\right) - \arcsin\left(\sqrt{p_2}\right) \right)
+$$

+where $p_1$ and $p_2$ represent the positivity proportions for two versions.
+This quantifies the magnitude of the difference in proportions.
+We categorized the effect sizes as negligible ($h$ < 0.1), small (0.1 ≤ $h$ < 0.2), moderate (0.2 ≤ $h$ < 0.5), and large ($h$ ≥ 0.5).
+By combining statistical and practical significance, we gained a nuanced understanding of translation differences.
+To streamline the process, we automated pairwise comparisons for all books, categorizing results by statistical and practical significance.
+This ensured consistency and helped identify patterns across translations, which will be discussed in the result section.

 ## Results and Analysis